oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

   auto fpga_policy_c = make_fpga_policy<unroll_factor, class FPGAPolicyC>();

-Error Handling with SYCL Execution Policies
+Error Handling with Device Execution Policies
 ====================================================

 The SYCL error handling model supports two types of errors: Synchronous errors cause the SYCL host runtime libraries throw exceptions.
 Asynchronous errors may only be processed in a user-supplied error handler associated with a SYCL queue.

-For algorithms executed with SYCL policies, handling all errors, synchronous or asynchronous, is a responsibility of the caller.
+For algorithms executed with device policies, handling all errors, synchronous or asynchronous, is a responsibility of the caller.
 Specifically:

 * No exceptions are thrown explicitly by algorithms.